Probabilistic models, compressible interactions, and neural coding

 \section{Abstract}

-Patterns of activity in networks of neurons are a prototypical complex system.
-Here we analyze data on the retina to show that information shared between a single neuron and the rest of the network is compressible, through a combination of the information bottleneck and an iteration scheme inspired by the renormalization group.
-The result is that the number of parameters needed to describe the distribution of joint activity scales with the square of the number of neurons, even though the interactions are not well approximated as pairwise.
-Our results also show that the shared information is essentially equal to the information that individual neurons carry about natural visual inputs, which has implications for the structure of the neural code.
+In physics we often use very simple models to describe systems with many degrees of freedom, but it is not clear why or how this success can be transferred to the more complex biological context.
+We consider models for the joint distribution of many variables, as with the combinations of spiking and silence in large networks of neurons.
+In this probabilistic framework, we argue that simple models are possible if the mutual information between two halves of the system is consistently sub--extensive, and if this shared information is compressible.
+These conditions are not met generically, but they are met by real world data such as natural images and the activity in a population of retinal output neurons.
+We introduce compression strategies that combine the information bottleneck with an iteration scheme inspired by the renormalization group, and find that the number of parameters needed to describe the distribution of joint activity scales with the square of the number of neurons, even though the interactions are not well approximated as pairwise.
+Our results also show that this shared information is essentially equal to the information that individual neurons carry about natural visual inputs, which has surprising implications for the neural code.